crickets-and-comb/bfb_delivery_desktop/README.md

 This uses the `package-lock.json` to install exact versions.
 This is what is used when testing and releasing on GitHub.

 That's a good place to start, but it is recommended to look for updates.

-If you want to install dependencies but be open to updates while avoiding breaking changes, recommended, run this instead:
+If you want to install dependencies but be open to updates while avoiding breaking changes, run this:

 ```bash
     npm install